adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 Exercise 3.2
 ------------

-### Why can’t I just get data from a few different cities and run the regression of "Crime" on "Police" to understand how more cops in the streets affect crime?
+### Why can’t I just get data from a few different cities and run the regression of “Crime” on “Police” to understand how more cops in the streets affect crime?

-A researcher can easily think about a model that treats "Police" variables as regressors when explaining changes in crime, and another model, with a different research agenda, that includes "Crime" variables as regressors when explaining changes in police force.
+A researcher can easily think about a model that treats “Police” variables as regressors when explaining changes in crime, and another model, with a different research agenda, that includes “Crime” variables as regressors when explaining changes in police force.
 This fact suggests that crime and police might be jointly determined, what creates an endogeneity problem and brings difficulties when trying to